Philippe Tondre: Career

 He is appointed, at the end of the recruitment process which ended on Sunday October 13, 2019, principal oboe of the Philadelphia Orchestra which he will join for summer festivals and then September 14, 2020 for the 2020–2021 season, following the retirement of Richard Woodhams.
 He thus perpetuates, following Marcel Tabuteau who held this same post from 1915 to 1954, the tradition of the presence of the French school of oboe in Philadelphia.
 Philippe Tondre was appointed a professor of Oboe at the Curtis Institute of Music in April 2022, beginning with the 2022–2023 school year, succeeding Woodhams there as well.

-Since 2020, Tondre has been involved in the development of the new oboe model "Légende" from the famous french wind instrument maker Buffet Crampon.
+Since 2020, Tondre has been involved in the development of the new oboe models « Légende » and « Légende Hybride » from the famous french wind instrument maker Buffet Crampon.
 Following the success of the oboe, he was appointed head of research and development for the brand's oboe department during the summer of 2022.
 June of the same year marked his debut at Carnegie Hall, New York where he performed two concertos from Johann Sebastian Bach with the Orchestra of St Luke's.

+Tondre’s first solo album, Contrasts, featuring exclusively music from Robert Schumann, has already been awarded by the French magazine Diapason as well as the magazine Classica with two prizes.
+His next album, French Fragrances, will be launched in the fall of 2024.